WhatToBecome

 Does Babbel Have Sound?

 Another key point we’ll mention is the use of speech recognition technology.
-This kind of tech has been something people have always found fascinating.
-Numerous individuals have tried to create a machine that would answer questions by recognizing human voices.
+This kind of tech is something people have always found fascinating.
+Numerous individuals have tried to create a machine to answer questions by recognizing human voices.

 Equally important is the dialogue training.
 This interactive language exercise will put you in a real-life situation and “force” you to put your conversational skills to use.
-All courses are led by native speakers, so your bad pronunciation will soon be a thing of the past.
+Native speakers lead all courses, so your bad pronunciation will soon be a thing of the past.

 Placement Test

-After choosing the preferred language from the Babbel languages list, you’ll be presented with the placement test.
-The goal of this test is to place you in the most suitable learning module.
-It might not be as fun as Hogwarts’ house placement, but it works in a similar manner.
+After choosing the preferred language from the Babbel languages list, you proceed to the placement test.
+This test aims to place you in the most suitable learning module.
+It might not be as fun as Hogwarts’ house placement, but it works similarly.

 To demonstrate, you’ll get asked a few questions, starting with: